The control plane for your agentic research.

 Built for scale

-Every job shows its progress: which documents are processing, which have completed, which have errored.
-Cost estimation before you run anything.
+Every job shows its progress: which documents are processing, which have completed, which have failed.
+Cost is estimated before you run anything.
 Total spend visible in the menu bar.

-The operational surface of a data pipeline, built for users who have never touched one.
+folio resembles a document processing pipeline, but is built for users who have never touched one.

 You stay in control

-The agent works in a sidebar.
+The agent works in Claude Code / a sidebar.
 Every operation appears as a proposal: which files, which prompt, what it will cost.
-You approve, modify, or reject before anything runs.
+You can approve, modify, or reject before anything runs.

 Browse results, adjust prompts and point the agent in the right direction.

-This is human-first by design.
-Not autonomous AI that disappears with your question and returns with an answer you can't verify.
+folio is human-first by design, and it helps you intervene in the "reasoning" process.
+This is in stark difference to autonomous AI that disappears with your question and returns with an answer you can't verify.

 Local and private

 Your files are never stored remotely.
-Processing runs through your own AI accounts.
-Nothing tracked, nothing stored remotely.
+Processing runs through your own AI API accounts and your own Modal account that we help you set up at startup.
+Nothing is tracked, nothing is stored remotely.

 Backend data infrastructure is becoming a personal tool.